-Hierarchy is the structuring of social statuses and roles within an organization or society ranked according to differentiations of power, authority, wealth, income, etc. Related terms of 'hierarchy' are ranking or stratification.
+Hierarchy is the structuring of social status and role within an organization or society ranked according to differentiations of power, authority, wealth, income, etc. Related terms of 'hierarchy' are ranking or stratification.
 Issues of hierarchy extend beyond issues of social class.